United States Air Force Pararescue: World War II

-The China Burma India Theater (CBI) was the birthplace of what would eventually become pararescue.
-Here was a unique combination of long overland flights through territory that was loosely held by the enemy and survivable.
-Dominating the flying in the CBI was 'The Hump' route: cargo flights that left India carrying thousands of tons of vital war supplies had to cross the spine of the Himalayas to reach their destinations in China.
-Every day thousands of flight crews and their passengers risked their lives making this passage in C-46 and C-47 aircraft.
-Many of these flights never arrived at their destinations due to mechanical problems, weather and mistakes.
-Crews forced to bail out or crash land faced weeks of hardship in tracing a path back to civilization, enduring harsh weather, little food, and the injuries they sustained during the crashes.
+The China Burma India Theater (CBI) during World War II became the birthplace of what later evolved into pararescue.
+Unlike other theaters, the CBI presented a combination of long overland transport flights over terrain that was only loosely held by Japanese forces, meaning downed crews frequently survived crashes rather than facing immediate capture or drowning.
+Central to operations was "The Hump"—the airlift route crossing the Himalayas from India to supply forces in China using C-46 and C-47 transports.
+Severe weather, high altitudes, and mechanical failures caused frequent crashes in remote mountains and jungle, leaving injured aircrews stranded for weeks and creating the demand for dedicated aerial search and medical rescue teams.

 Capt.
 John L. "Blackie" Porter—a former stunt pilot—is credited with commanding the first organized air rescue unit in the theater.
 Known as "Blackie's Gang" and flying out of Chabua, India, they were equipped with two C-47 aircraft.
 One of their first rescue missions was the recovery of twenty people who had bailed out of a stricken C-46 in August 1943 in the Naga area of Burma; an area that contained not just Japanese troops, but tribes of head hunters as well.
 Among the twenty was CBS reporter Eric Sevareid.
 The men were located and supplies were dropped to them.
 The wing flight surgeon, Lt.
 Col. Don Flickinger, and two combat surgical technicians, Sgt.
 Richard S. Passey and Cpl.
 William G. MacKenzie, parachuted from the search planes to assist and care for the injured.
 At the same time, a ground team was sent to their location and all twenty walked to safety.

 Although parachute rescues were not officially authorized at the time, this is considered by PJs to be the birth of Air Force pararescue.
 Eric Sevareid said of his rescuers: "Gallant is a precious word: they deserve it".
 A few short months later, Capt.
 Porter was killed on a rescue mission when his B-25 was shot down.